Pawsey-Internships/pawsey-version-control/_episodes/14-supplemental-vscode.md

 ---
-title: "Supplemental: Using Git from VS-Code"
+title: "Using git in and Integrated Development Environment (Visual Studio Code)"
-teaching: 10
+teaching: 20
-exercises: 0
+exercises: 5
 questions:
+- "What is an IDE?"
+- "What is VS-Code"
-- "How can I use Git with VS-Code?"
+- "How can a visual interface to Git be benificial"
 objectives:
+- "Understand the purpose and advantages of an integrated development environment (IDE)."
+- "See how Git can be used within the workflow of an IDE."
-- "Understand how to use Git from VS-Code."
+- "See how Git is set up in Visual Studio Code VS-Code."
 keypoints:
 - "Using VS-Code's Git integration allows you to version control a project over time."
+- "IDE's can provide a powerful interface to tools and languages that many developers prefer"
 ---

-Version control can be very useful when developing data analysis scripts.
-For that reason, the popular development environment [Visual Studio Code ][https://code.visualstudio.com/] for the R programming language has built-in integration with Git.
+An integrated development environment (IDE) is software for building applications that combines common developer tools into a single graphical user interface (GUI).
+An IDE typically consists of a code editor, some form of build automation and a debuger.

+An IDE allows developers to start programming new applications quickly because multiple utilities don’t need to be manually configured and integrated as part of the setup process.
+Developers also don’t need to spend hours individually learning how to use different tools when every utility is represented in the same workbench.
+Version control is another tool that can be very useful when developing code and most IDE's have some visual interface to it.

+[Visual Studio Code ](https://code.visualstudio.com/) is currently the most popular IDE.
+It has support for almost all popular programming languages and great integration with Git.
 While some advanced Git features still require the command-line, VS-Code has a nice interface for many common Git operations.

-Next lets open our existing planets folder in VS-Code:
+start by opening our existing planets folder in VS-Code:

 ![VS-Code screenshot showing the file menu dropdown with "New Project..." selected](../fig/vscode-file-selection.png)